intel/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### `cache_dir`

-**DEPRECATED:** This option is deprecated since OpenVINO 2025.3/ORT 1.23 and can be set via `load_config` using the `CACHE_DIR` property.
+**DEPRECATED:** This option is deprecated since OpenVINO 2025.3/ORT 1.23 and can be set via `load_config` using the `CACHE_DIR` property. `cache_dir` is configured **per-session** rather than globally.

 Enables model caching to significantly reduce subsequent load times.
 Supports CPU, NPU, and GPU devices with kernel caching on iGPU/dGPU.

 **Benefits**
 - Saves compiled models and `cl_cache` files for dynamic shapes